Philippine Spanish: Pronouns

 Alongside Equatoguinean Spanish, Philippine Spanish is one of only two Spanish dialects outside of Spain to use the second-person plural pronoun vosotros, although ustedes, standard in Latin America, has been reported as also being common in written texts.
-The second-person familiar pronoun tú is also freely used, even in situations where the polite pronoun usted would be used instead, and while the various Chavacano dialects developed the use of voseo, this development is absent in Philippine Spanish, which exclusively uses tú.
+The second-person familiar pronoun tú is also freely used, even in situations where the polite pronoun usted would be used instead, and while voseo is absent in contemporary Philippine Spanish, which exclusively uses tú, it has been suggested that voseo previously existed in the dialect as evidenced by its residual use in expressions such as ¡rayo vos! (lit. 'go to hell!'), which in turn led to the development of voseo in Chavacano.

 Unlike other overseas Spanish dialects, Philippine Spanish is said to employ leísmo, where the pronoun le is used when referring to third-person masculine direct objects instead of lo as is the case elsewhere, although others have said this only represents a minority of speakers and that Philippine Spanish speakers mostly use lo.
 However, for indirect objects, the use of le is predominant, with a minority of speakers using la (laísmo).